All About Cashmere

 What is the process to make a cashmere sweater?

 There are so many steps that go into making your cashmere sweater.
 Lets break it down:

-8. Each part of the sweater is then knit into panels (we have over 500 machines working on this, much faster than your Grandma).
+Each part of the sweater is then knit into panels (we have over 500 machines working on this, much faster than your Grandma).
 So you'll end up with the front panel, back panel and sleeves for a basic pullover.
 Each panel is then inspected by hand to ensure no issues.

-9. Panels are then linked together.
+Panels are then linked together.
 This process is referred to as "fully fashioned", meaning each part of the sweater is linked, or knit together instead of cut & sewn.
 For example, a typical button down woven shirt will be cut into pieces and sewn together.
 You can tell from the inside seam - check it out next time you're getting dressed!

 Have questions?
 Here are some of the most common ones: